 The goblet squat is one of the most utilitarian movements.
 Here are five reasons to add it to your training toolbox.

-Postural Strength in Squat
+Postural Strength in the Squat

 Enhanced Core Strength